MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ## Push Notifications

 StackMob integrates with Apple's APNS service for push notifications on iOS.
-Before you start using push notifications, you should familiarize yourself with the client-side aspects of APNS by reading the <a href="" target="_blank">Google Cloud Messaging Framework</a>.
+Before you start using push notifications, you should familiarize yourself with the client-side aspects of APNS by reading the <a href="http://developer.apple.com/library/ios/#documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Introduction.html" target="_blank">Apple Local and Push Notification Programming Guide</a>.
 Don't worry about the server-side aspects of push - that's what we're here for.

 <!--- Module -->